taylordragoo/dragoo-dev-blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Taylor Dragoo
-tagline: Graphic Designer
+tagline: Web Developer
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+He is an award-nominated developer, based in the sunny side of Norman, Oklahoma.
+Working as lead developer of the College of Medicine at the University of Oklahoma.